FaceAnalyzer/backend/README.md

 Run `make deploy VERSION=<version>` to build the Docker image, push the image, and apply the Kubernetes manifest.
 You must set a version.

 When everything is up, you need to apply migrations with `make migrate-deployment`.
-This will create ASP.NET migration bundle locally and copy it to the backend container running in the cluster.
+This will create an ASP.NET migration bundle locally and copy it to the backend container running in the cluster.

 ### Docker Compose

 For easier local deployment and testing, `docker-compose.yml` is provided.

 1. Run `docker compose up` to start backend and MySQL server inside the Docker network.
 2. Run `make migrate-local` to apply migrations.
-This will create ASP.NET migration bundle locally and copy it to the backend container.
+This will create an ASP.NET migration bundle locally and copy it to the backend container.

-If you want to keep data persistant, add a [volume](https://tecadmin.net/docker-compose-persistent-mysql-data/) to MySQL service in `docker-compose.yml`.
+If you want to keep data persistent, add a [volume](https://tecadmin.net/docker-compose-persistent-mysql-data/) to MySQL service in `docker-compose.yml`.

 ## Project Dependencies